MarkNuar/Project_SE2/RASD/3Rasd.md

 | | 1.
 The system provides the ME/LO with all the violations in his/her municipality that were issued in the specific day. |
 | | 1.
 Only the violation types are shown, in a list on the left. <br>A map with violation types, shown as points, is displayed on the right, thanks to the MS.!
 !Exit Conditions | The ME/LO is able to search through the violations and see where they happened. !
 !Exceptions | 1.
-There are no reports issued in the specific date. |
-| | * In the case 1 an error message is displayed, saying "There are no Violations to be displayed", and the ME/LO is taken back to the home page. !
+There are no reports issued in the specific date. <br> In the case 1 an error message is displayed, saying "There are no Violations to be displayed", and the ME/LO is taken back to the home page. !
 #### 3.2.3.11.
 Mine Reports By Time
 | | |
 |-|-|